-Whether you want a behind the scenes glimpse at what it’s like to be behind the scenes at New York Fashion Week
+Whether you want a glimpse at what it’s like to be behind the scenes at New York Fashion Week, or you’re looking for a different direction for YOUR career in fashion, this one is worth a listen!

 Emily Burton does event planning and styling for New York Fashion Week.
 BIG WOWs.
 But Emily started off so small–she lived paycheck to paycheck back when she first got started, and she had to literally go knocking door-to-door to find people she could do free work for just to get exposure, portfolio work, and resume experience.
 Emily came from an interior design background, and after a while, she got bored with it and wanted a change.
 In this episode of the podcast, she talks about that change–how she did it, and how it didn’t come easily.
 There were a lot of tears, no’s, and moments when she wanted to give up.